Contact Hal Feldman

 One of the reasons South Florida is called a little slice of paradise is the area’s abundant water.
 You are never too far from the beautiful ocean, sparkling lake, canal or stream.
 However, sometimes we get too much of a good thing.
 Because Miami-Dade County is located in a unique geographical area, it is particularly susceptible to flooding from major rain events and storm surge.

 With few exceptions, mortgaged homes in our region will require flood insurance.
-If not required, it is certainly strongly advised that the homeowner look into the hazards of potential flood waters and protect themselves accordingly.
+If not required, it is certainly strongly advised that any homeowner look into the hazards of potential flood waters and protect themselves accordingly.

 Most homeowners insurance policies do not cover flood damage.
 So, in 1968, Congress created the National Flood Insurance Program (NFIP) to help provide a means for property owners to financially protect themselves.
 In order to participate in the NFIP, your community must comply with FEMA standards to reduce the risks of flooding.
 Don’t worry, nearly every South Florida community is qualified to participate in the NFIP.
 To get started, work with your homeowners insurance company.
 They will provide information to help you obtain a flood insurance policy.
 Pricing varies on the coverage as well as risk.